-With this form of therapy, knots, or trigger points, are broken up in order to provide relieve from muscle fatigue, strain, injury and overuse, including teeth grinding or clenching.
-Trigger points can often remain dormant and not produce any symptoms.
-However, once the trigger points become active, they are capable of producing intense muscle pain.
+With this form of therapy, knots or TMJ trigger points are broken up to relieve muscle fatigue, injury, strain, and overuse.
+They also help alleviate the pain caused by teeth grinding or clenching.
+Often, trigger points remain dormant and don’t produce any symptoms.
+But once they become active, they can bring about intense muscle pain.

-Trigger point injections cause pain reduction and relaxation in muscle groups.
-This is particularly true for muscle groups that refer pain from one specific area to other areas of the head, neck, and even the upper shoulder areas.
-In order to relieve pain, small quantities of an anesthetic and anti-inflammatory medication will be injected directly into the painful, sore, tense, inflamed, stiff muscle groups.
+Trigger point injections can help reduce your pain and relax your muscles.
+This is particularly true for muscle groups that refer pain from one specific area to other parts of your head, neck, and upper shoulder.
+Small quantities of anti-inflammatory medication and anesthetic will be injected directly into your inflamed, painful, tense, sore, or stiff muscle groups to relieve pain.

 For the trigger point injection therapy to work successfully, you must undergo several treatment sessions.
 Depending on your condition, the therapy can be spaced weekly, with about three to four total sessions.